 Cherokee Choices Mother’s Day 5K Run/Walk

-We’re excited to announce that the 2018 Mother’s Day 5K will be held at the Kituwah Mound also known as the Mother Town.
-Hosted by Cherokee Choices, the new course has a bit of everything – road, farm road, and trails – offering a complete review of the historic site.
+The 2019 Mother’s Day 5K returns to the Kituwah Mound also known as the Mother Town.
+Hosted by Cherokee Choices, the course has a bit of everything – road, farm road, and trails – offering a complete review of the historic site.
 The course is perfect for seasoned runners, first timers, and walkers.

 Entry Fee for Adults is Only $15 until April 30th = guaranteed shirt in the size requested.
 After April 30th the Entry Fee for Adults in still Only $20 = shirt guaranteed but may not be in the size requested.

 Entry Fee for Kids (12& Under) & Elders (59+) is Only $5